Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 I interacted with many healers in the early stages of my spiritual journey.

 Ironically, the concept of “healing” only became a tenable goal when I let go of the idea that anyone else could help or heal me.
-I stopped looking for any external sources.
-All that energy I had projected outward came rushing back in.

 The more faith and attention you give the Self—whether it’s your experiential reality at present or not—the faster self-healing can occur.